Pool Service Authority

 How to use this resource

-Navigation through the directory works best when the service need is identified before a provider search begins.
+Navigation through the provider network works best when the service need is identified before a provider search begins.
 The pool service frequency guide helps property owners establish whether the need is ongoing (weekly or monthly contracts), seasonal (opening and closing), or episodic (emergency or one-time service).

-Filtering options within the pool services listings allow narrowing by:
+Filtering options within the pool services providers allow narrowing by:

 The how to use this pool services resource page provides a step-by-step walkthrough of each filter and what it returns.
-The questions to ask a pool service provider page complements the directory by providing a structured evaluation framework once a shortlist is identified.
+The questions to ask a pool service provider page complements the provider network by providing a structured evaluation framework once a shortlist is identified.

 Standards for inclusion